jasoncodes/jasoncodes.com/_posts/sass-heroku-hassle.markdown

 2. [Fix cache busting on Hassle stylesheets.](https://github.com/jasoncodes/hassle/commit/74f9a95ae6273bdc200a46c8bd503fa7704f98a7)
    The monkey patch to ensure Sass stylesheets correctly refresh when you redeploy.

+**Update:** I have also made a couple of [tweaks to the HTTP response headers](https://github.com/jasoncodes/hassle/compare/ee74b86...a61495d) to improve the cacheability of the generated stylesheets.
+By adding a `Last-Modified` header to the response, browsers can use a `If-Modified-Since` header in their request to get a much smaller 304 response if nothing has changed.
+Ideally browsers will just use the existing `max-age`, but this doesn't happen often enough.

 If you'd like to use my fork, add the following to your `Gemfile`: